virgiliovalentin/javascript-playground/tech-quiz/README.md

 # Basic tech quiz
-This is a basic tech quiz with Vanilla JavaScript based on the mini project in The Net Ninja's JavaScript course.
+This is a basic tech quiz with vanilla JavaScript based on the mini project in The Net Ninja's JavaScript course.
+This quiz uses default Bootstrap v5 for a simple styling.

 On this project I've learned:
 - How to manipulate the DOM